1. WATCH TV.

 5. Go to church every once in awhile (or every Sunday).

 Go every once in awhile because it makes you feel good.
 You've done your Christian duty for the week so now you can feel good.
 Make sure you go just enough to get into heaven.
 Just enough for everyone to see that you're a good person.
-Never "read persay" your Bible on your own.
-It's just a nice thing to have around the house and reading it might take discipline, patience, and time and how could it really be worth that?
-Keep your prayers short before you go to bed and make sure you just ask for the stuff you want.

 6. DO